 Get a high-interest savings account

 In addition to the checking account, now’s a good time to sign up for a savings account too.
-Look for a savings investment accounts with high-interest rates so that you get the most out of your savings, regardless of how meagre it might be.
+Look for a cash account with high-interest rates so that you get the most out of your savings, regardless of how meagre it might be.

 Live within your means